LearnLib/learnlib/README.md

 and run a single `mvn clean install`.
 This will build all the required maven artifacts and will install them in your local Maven repository, so that you can reference them in other projects.

+If you plan to use a development version of LearnLib in an environment where no Maven support is available, simply run `mvn clean package -Pbundles`.
+The respective JARs are then available under `distribution/target/bundles`.

 **Note: Development versions of LearnLib usually depend on development versions of [AutomataLib][7].**
 For building development versions of AutomataLib, see the corresponding documentation on the project's README.